 Generally, eCommerce localization includes the following aspects:

-- Modifying design, videos, images, and other graphic elements to fit the taste of your target audience
+- Modifying design, videos, images, and other graphic elements to create unique designs easily and fit the taste of your target audience

 - Adapting the brand’s message to the target audience’s cultural and social norms